+The \eps-calculus was originally introduced by Hilbert as a formalization of classical first-order logic.
+It is a way to reduce proofs in first-order logic to proofs in propositional logic from so-called critical formulas, where the role of quantifiers is taken over by certain terms.
+The \eps-calculus was the basis for Hilbert's approach to proof theory (in particular, consistency proofs).
+It still is a useful logical formalism with interesting properties and theoretical and practical applications.

+The \eps-calculus is formulated by allowing for terms of the form $\meps{x}{A(x)}$ for any formula $A(x)$ with $x$ free.
+A formula of the form $A(t) \lif A(\meps{x}{A(x)})$ is called a \emph{critical formula} belonging to $\meps{x}{A(x)}$.
+A proof in the \eps-calculus is a proof in the quantifier-free fragment of classical logic from critical formulas.
+It is now possible to define the existential quantifier by $\exists x\, A(x) \equiv A(\meps{x}{A(x)})$, and---in classical logic---the universal quantifier by $\forall x\, A(x) \equiv A(\meps{x}{\lnot A(x)})$.
+A formula~$A$ with quantifiers can thus be translated into a formula~$A^\eps$ with \eps-terms but without quantifiers.
+A formula is provable in classical first-order logic~$\ql{\CL}$ iff its translation is provable in the \eps-calculus.

-Hilbert proved two fundamental results about the \eps-calculus: \begin{enumerate} \item The first \eps-theorem: If $A(\vec e)$ is derivable in the \eps-calculus ($\vec e$ a tuple of $\eps$-terms), then there are tuples terms $\vec t_1$, \dots, $\vec t_n$ such that $A(\vec t_1) \lor \ldots \lor A(\vec t_n)$ is provable in the elementary calculus. \item The second \eps-theorem: If $A^\eps$ is the standard \eps-translation a first-order formula derivable in the \eps-calculus, $A$ is derivable in first-order logic. \end{enumerate} The first \eps-theorem has two important consequences.
+Hilbert proved two fundamental results about the \eps-calculus: \begin{enumerate} \item The extended first \eps-theorem: If $A(\vec e)$ is derivable in the \eps-calculus ($\vec e$ a tuple of $\eps$-terms), then there are tuples of terms $\vec t_1$, \dots, $\vec t_n$ such that $A(\vec t_1) \lor \ldots \lor A(\vec t_n)$ is provable in propositional logic. \item The second \eps-theorem: If $A^\eps$ is the standard \eps-translation of a first-order formula derivable in the \eps-calculus, $A$~is derivable in first-order logic. \end{enumerate} The extended first \eps-theorem has two important consequences.